 The average credit card interest rate inched higher this week after several cards adjusted APRs.
 The national average APR rose to a record high of 16.93 percent, according to CreditCards.com’s Weekly Credit Card Rate Report.

-CreditCards.com reviewed the APRs, promotional terms and annual fees of 100 U.S. credit cards.
-None of the cards included in the weekly rate report advertised new interest rates.
-Issuers also left promotional terms, such as 0 percent balance transfer offers, unchanged.
+CreditCards.com evaluated the APRs, promotional terms and annual fees of 100 U.S. credit cards.
+Three of the cards included in the weekly rate report increased APRs by 0.25 percent in order to match the Federal Reserve’s June 2018 rate hike.

 CreditCards.com's Weekly Rate Report

 |Methodology: The national average credit card APR is comprised of 100 of the most popular credit cards in the country, including cards from dozens of leading U.S. issuers and representing every card category listed above.
 (Introductory, or teaser, rates are not included in the calculation.)|

 - Rate survey: Average card rate climbs to all-time high of 16.92 percent – July 5, 2018: The average credit card interest rate set another record this week, climbing to 16.92 percent ...

 - Rate survey: Average card APR climbs to a record high of 16.83 percent – June 27, 2018: The average credit card interest rate smashed another record this week, climbing to 16.83 percent, according to the CreditCards.com Weekly Credit Card Rate Report ...